DCD-NSEE/cancer_project/docs/index.rst

 Introduction
 ------------

 Here is presented the project documentation with cancer data provided by FOSP (Fundação Oncocentro de São Paulo).
-Access the data on the `FOSP website <http://www.fosp.saude.sp.gov.br/publicacoes/downloadarquivos>`_.

 The project was developed using the python language, with the objective of making predictions for deaths and recovery time of patients with the disease.